airtai/fastagency/docs/docs_src/getting_started/mesop/my_fastagency_app/README.md

 # My FastAgency App

-This repository contains a [`FastAgency`](https://github.com/airtai/fastagency) application which uses [FastAPI](https://fastapi.tiangolo.com/), and [Mesop](https://google.github.io/mesop/).
+This repository contains a [`FastAgency`](https://github.com/airtai/fastagency) application which uses [Mesop](https://google.github.io/mesop/).
 Below, you'll find a guide on how to run the application.

 ## Running FastAgency Application